 Socializing your puppy is essential, just like making sure they get their vaccinations and learn to potty train.
 Dog training doesn’t have to be a drag for dog owners, especially with young puppies.
 When you do it on time and while they’re at their most adorable, it’s easier to be patient as they learn.
 Find out how to socialize your puppy with this guide.

 What Is Puppy Socialization?

 Early socialization is vital for puppy owners and their fur babies.
 It’s all about making a positive association with the outside world and getting them used to unfamiliar people and various sounds.
-During puppyhood is the best time to get a pooch used to public places and a wide variety of people and animals.
+During puppyhood is the best time to get a pooch used to public places and a wide variety of people.
 If they don’t get enough variety in their lives, they might grow up to be fearful or aggressive.

 Training older dogs often requires a behaviorist or dog trainer because it’s more challenging.
 That’s why we recommend getting puppy training right while they’re young — including socializing them, exposing them to positive experiences, and getting them used to a range of new situations.
 And remember, the secret to a happy, friendly dog is a calm and contented household.

 8 Tips on How to Socialize Your Puppy

 The key to a loving and friendly adult dog is getting the socialization period right.
 If your pup seems agitated or unresponsive over an extended period of time, don’t think twice about training classes at puppy kindergarten.
 A trained individual can help you work through any issues for the best future outcomes.

 1. Don’t Hesitate With New Puppy Socialization

 The most effective time for ironing out future behavior problems is the first 10 to 16 weeks of age.
 However, you’ll need to be consistent with training for up to two years to give your pooch the best chance of growing up anxiety- and aggression-free.